KyleFardy/KyleFardy/README.md

 ### I Am [Kyle Fardy][website]

 A Full Stack Developer From The United Kingdom I love building applications & discussing new product ideas.
-Reach Out To Me On [Twitter][twitter] If You'd Like To Talk ✌️
+Reach Out To Me On [Discord][discord] If You'd Like To Talk ✌️
 <br>
 <br>
 <br>